Teaching & Learning

 We use a myriad of formal and informal assessments to gather data and measure evidence of students’ learning based on established learning goals, understandings, and benchmarks to assure the continuous intellectual, social, and physical development of the learner.

-Teachers articulate what they expect all students to know, be able to do, and understand, and provide students with a variety of opportunities to demonstrate their understanding.
+Our teachers articulate what they expect all students to know, be able to do, and understand, and provide students with a variety of opportunities to demonstrate their understanding.
 Teachers frequently provide timely and specific written and verbal feedback to support students’ progress along a continuum of learning.

 We emphasize the importance of the learning process and empower students to take ownership of their learning.
 On the path of meaningful learning, we involve students in self-assessment in order to identify their prior knowledge, what they want to learn, and self-reflect on what they learned.
 Students become more aware of their strengths and can better identify reachable learning goals.
 They also recognize that the learning process is as important as the final product or outcome.